Subarachnoid Hemorrhage: Causes and Treatments

 Seizures, brain swelling, and electrolyte imbalances are additional complications that can arise after SAH, each requiring careful management to improve recovery prospects.

-Prognosis and Recovery from Subarachnoid Hemorrhage
+What Is the Prognosis and Recovery for Subarachnoid Hemorrhage?

 The prognosis of SAH depends on several factors, including the severity of the bleeding, the patient's age and overall health, and the speed and efficacy of treatment.
 While some individuals recover fully, others may experience long-term neurological deficits.